-Lincoln, a Adams, was the representative for Maine's 5th congressional district from 1825 to 1827.
+Lincoln was the representative for Maine’s 5th congressional district and was an Adams.
+He served from 1825 to 1827.

 From Feb 1818 to Feb 1827, Lincoln missed 124 of 486 roll call votes, which is 25.5%.
 This is worse than the median of 16.1% among the lifetime records of representatives serving in Feb 1827.
 The chart below reports missed votes over time.